-Creating SmartText entries
+■ Creating SmartText entries

 SmartText entries can be created either with the Insert > SmartText command, the background spell checker, or the on-the-fly spell checker.
-You give the SmartText entry a name (e.g., "ti") and then enter the desired content (e.g., "Thank you for your inquiry").
+You give the SmartText entry a name (e.g., "sd") and then enter the desired content (e.g., "sales department").

-Inserting SmartText entries
+■ Inserting SmartText entries

-To call up a SmartText, simply type its name and then press the space bar, the Enter key \checkmark or a punctuation character.
-The name will be immediately replaced by the content, as long as the Expand SmartText entries option has been activated in the preferences.
+To call up a SmartText entry, simply type its name and then press the space bar, the Enter key [4], or a punctuation character.
+The name will be immediately replaced by the content of the SmartText entry.